jceipek/jceipek.github.com/content/projects/makingFasterSystems/index.md

 draft: false
 ---

 This post is based on an in-person presentation I gave earlier this year to an audience of software, mechanical, and electrical engineers.
-Its examples are software-related, but the principles should apply across domains.
+Its examples are software-related, but the principles apply across domains.

-In *Structured Programming with `go to` Statements*, Donald E. Knuth wrote "...premature optimization is the root of all evil", and people have been misquoting him ever since.
+In [*Structured Programming with `go to` Statements*](https://web.archive.org/web/20160405103933/http://www.univasf.edu.br/~marcus.ramos/pc-2008-2/p261-knuth.pdf), Donald E. Knuth wrote "...premature optimization is the root of all evil", and people have been misquoting him ever since.
 They tend to miss both what he meant by "premature" and what has changed since he wrote those words in 1974.

 But I'll get back to that.
 First, let's consider *why* we might want to make faster systems:
 1. it leads to happier customers -- people generally don't like waiting for things, and fast systems lead to fast feedback loops